-The electric vehicle (EV) market has grown substantially in the last decade, along with EV fast charging.
-This paper studies the role fast charging has on EV adoption and how Tesla, as the largest firm in this industry, optimizes its investments in the charging network both on the temporal and spatial dimensions.
-To that end, I build and estimate a static model of vehicle demand and automakers' competiton in prices, and a dynamic model of Tesla's investment decisions on its Supercharging network.
-The demand model features a rich structure on preferences for the fast charging network by incorporating charging needs around local communities and along highway corridors during long-distance trips, and allowing the tastes to be heterogeneous for consumers with different home locations and travel patterns.
-On the investment side, I model Tesla's investment decisions by maximizing the present discounted value of all profit streams less investment costs, and the decisions are made at a very fine level of geographic details.
-A revealed preference approach together with a moment inequality estimator set-identifies the cost parameters.
-The results show that consumer value both within-community stations and along-highway stations, and that the effects are similar in magnitudes when the local community is covered or when all highway segments on a consumer's long-distance trip routes are covered, both of which are equivalent to a 4 percent drop in vehicle prices.
-The counterfactual analysis studies the effects of EV purchase rebates on Tesla's Supercharging network and finds that the purchase rebates have an expansionary effect on Tesla's network almost everywhere, and the stimulating effect is larger along highways than within communities.
-Policies that promote EV purchase in areas with lower EV adoption rates can be an effective tool to incentivize deployment of fast charging stations on highway corridors.
+Building an accessible and reliable electric vehicle (EV) fast charging network has been a policy focus in recent years.
+This paper studies the role fast charging has on EV adoption and how Tesla, as the largest firm in this industry, optimizes its investments in the charging network spatially and temporally.
+I build and estimate a static model of vehicle demand and automakers' competiton in prices, and a dynamic model of Tesla's investment decision on its Supercharging network.
+The demand model features a rich structure on consumer preferences for the fast charging network by incorporating heterogeneous tastes for local and along-highway charging based on consumers' home locations and long-distance travel patterns.
+On the investment side, Tesla maximizes the present discounted value of all profit streams net of investment costs by choosing its Supercharging network at a very fine level of geographic details.
+A revealed preference approach set-identifies the cost parameters.
+The results show that consumers value both types of charging, and that the effects are similar in magnitudes when her local community is covered or when all highways she travels on are covered, both equivalent to a 4 percent drop in vehicle prices.
+The estimated median lifetime cost of a community Supercharging station is between \$4.1 million and \$6 million, and between \$2.03 million and \$2.5 million for a highway station.
+The estimated model is used to study the effects of government EV puchase rebates.
+The counterfactual results show that the purchase rebates have an expansionary effect on Tesla's network almost everywhere, and the positive effect is larger along highways than within communities.
+Policies that promote EV purchase in areas with lower EV adoption rates can be an effective tool to incentivize deployment of fast charging stations along highway corridors.